rgutzen/rgutzen.github.io/_drafts/YYYY-MM-DD-neuron_history.md

 ---
 layout: post
-title: Using eigenvector angles to evaluate matrix similarity
+title: Baloons, frogs, and squids
-subtitle:
+subtitle: How our view on neurons evolved
-tags: [validation, computational, essay, interactive]
+tags: [essay]
 <!-- bigimg: -->
 image:
 share_img: